Grovy/ChameleonBusinessStudio/README.md

 ## Misc

-- The application stores website configuration information in your home folder, in a folder named ```ChameleonBusinessStudio```
+- The application stores website configuration information in your home folder, or the folder set by the `CHAMELEON_HOME` environment variable, in a folder named ```ChameleonBusinessStudio```
 - [About springdoc](https://springdoc.org/)
 - todo link to user manual